Mahatma Gandhi National Rural Employment Guarantee Act, 2005: Wages

 Wage transfer processes in relation to NREGA have undergone significant changes since its initial implementation.
 In 2011/2016, the wage payment method was shifted to the National electronic Fund Management System (Ne-FMS), a Direct Benefit Transfer system.
 The Consumer Price Index-Agriculture Labour (CPI-AL) now provides a guide to fixing MGNREGA wages.
 The scheme has resulted in an increase in the growth rate of wages when the initial pre and post NREGA years are considered.

 As of 2019, the wages are less than the minimum wages in a majority of states and union territories.
 Since 2009 wages stipulated under MGNREGA are disconnected from wages determined by the Minimum Wages Act.
 There has been some debate with regard to comparison between the two wages.
 One day is considered as 9 hours of work with one hour of rest.
 Payment is on a piece work basis.

+In addition to expanding the transparency of the scheme via digitization, Strong increases in the minimum wage improved the plan.
+As was previously mentioned in section II, the previous salaries had resulted in a lack of desire among employees and harmed the caliber of work completed under the program.
+As a result, the minimum wage was raised by 10% to Rs.
+169 per day as part of the 2014 programs.
+Even though the rise was not significant, it greatly increased the motivation of low-income rural workers, encouraging them to enter the labor field.

 Wage payments face delays, in some cases up to 200 days.
 Center-state disunity, compliance, and "infrastructural bottlenecks" are some of the causes of delay.
 By 2021, 99.7% of payments under the Act were through electronic transfer.
 These are also affected by "last mile" issues.
 Ideal financial inclusion in still lacking.
 While the scheme stipulates 100 days, in practice the average is around 45 days.